AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 ```

 Both functions achieve the same result, but the new syntax allows you to be more concise.
 Beware!
-Readability is more important than conciceness so you might want to write your funciton like this if you are working in a team and not everybody is totally up-to-date with ES6.
+Readability is more important than conciseness so you might want to write your funciton like this if you are working in a team and not everybody is totally up-to-date with ES6.

 ```js
 const arrowFunction = (name) => {